PDunham113/UCONN-SDP-1611/README.md

 ## Summary

+* #### Doc
+  Contains various documentation and presentation on the project as a whole.
+This has NOT been curated in the slightest.
+Frankly, the whole project needs a little organization.

 * #### LCD Daughterboard
   Contains EAGLE files for a graphic LCD and directional pad control.
 While ultimately scrapped, the LCD is electrically functional.